 The University of California Natural Reserve System History & Archive Project seeks to inventory, preserve, and promote the use of documents and other materials that relate to the history of the NRS and the sites it encompasses throughout California.

-Exploring the data of natural history.
 Aims to explore, collect, and visualize the vast amount of data describing our natural world.